 Tools are available to help you gather some of the data you might need for your inventory.
 For example, the Ministry for the Environment has a waste audit procedure and measurement template that you can use to estimate your organisation's waste to landfill.
-Go to the All-of-Government Sustainability network's Teams space or contact cngp@mfe.govt.nz for a copy.
+This is available in the resources section of the CNGP webpage.
 The Ministry for the Environment also provides some guidance on implementing recycling systems in multi-tenanted office buildings.